iago-silva/test_oaken/README.md

 # Generator

-I tried to use `rails generate oaken:convert:fixtures` but didn't work well.
+I tried to use `rails generate oaken:convert:fixtures` but it didn't work well.

 This generator tries to convert everything inside `test/fixtures` to seed files.